garrett361/rag-pdf/README.md

 `rag/`.

 I copied the `RFQ_Commercial` dir under `private/RFQ_Commercial` which is `.gitignore`-d.
 This is only referenced in the `Makefile` which has some convenience commands.
-E.g. run `make parse` to parse a test pdf in `RFQ_Commercial` and then `make embed` to embed the parsed results into a vector db.
+E.g. run `make test-parse` to parse a test pdf in `RFQ_Commercial` and then `make test-embed` to embed the parsed results into a vector db.

 There are also multiple `requirements.txt`'s floating in various parts of the repo.
 The top-level